 The knowledge of the flora of any large region will always remain dynamic as new species are discovered and others disappear.
-Certain counties or areas of the state that previously were sparsely collected will undoubtedly gain the attention of botanists eager to fill in the distributional gaps.
+Many counties or areas of Florida are still poorly documented.
 Users are encouraged to document new distributional records by submitting specimens to their local herbarium and notifying this Atlas of the new records.

-To learn more about the USF Herbarium, click on the following PDF links for a 1971 report (PDF, 3.4MB) or a 2017 report (PDF, 5.1MB).
+To learn more about the USF Herbarium, click on the following PDF links for a 1971 report (PDF, 3.4MB) or a 2018 report .
 To see the departmental page about the herbarium, please click here.

 Specimen data, including distribution information compiled from herbarium specimens, are entered into a Microsoft SQL Server database management system (PlantDB).
 Atlas web pages are generated directly from the PlantDB database using the ASP program language served from Microsoft's Internet Information Server.
 Maps are generated directly from PlantDB using ESRI MapObjects 2.0 technology residing on a Microsoft NT server.
 Because the Atlas web site is generated directly from PlantDB, all web pages and maps are as up-to-date as the information entered into the database.